-- $= \sigma$ (based on the change rate of strain multiplying with a chosen viscosity factor n, e.g. COVID infection case) - = η (dε/dt) = η (d-strain/d-time) - = (viscosity factor η using individual viscosity factor at present time duration) (strain at present quarter strain at previous time duration)
+- $= \sigma$ (based on the change rate of strain multiplying with a chosen viscosity factor η) - = $\eta (d\varepsilon/dt)$ = $\eta (d-strain/d-time)$ - = (viscosity factor η using individual viscosity factor at present time duration) (strain at present quarter strain at previous time duration)

-Some of these inputs (causes or viscosity factors) are further normalized by dividing them by the average number of viscosity or a certain established health standard, such as 120 mg/dL for eAG, and 170 lbs. for his ideal body weight Using non-normalized and originally collected data would distort the numerical comparison of the hysteresis loop areas.
+Some of these inputs (causes or viscosity factors) are further normalized by dividing them by the average number of viscosity or a certain established health standard: 6.0 for HbA1C, 30 for ACR, 2 wake-up times as the acceptable limit for wake-up times for urination at night, 120 mg/dL for glucose, 25 for body mass index (BMI), 4,000 steps after each meal, 15 grams of carbs/sugar intake amount per meal, 50% as a "break-even" risk level of medical complications, etc. If using the originally collected data, i.e. the non-normalized data would distort the numerical comparison of the hysteresis loop areas.
 The normalization process can remove the dependency of the individual unit or certain unique characteristics associated with each viscosity factor.
-This process allows him to convert these originally collected variables into a set of "dimensionless variables" for easier numerical comparison and result interpretation.
+This process allows him to convert the originally collected variables into a set of "dimensionless variables" for easier numerical comparison and result interpretation.